 Tribes that receive notice of award from ADOT may elect to receive their allocation from FTA directly rather than as a sub-recipient of the State's 5311 program.
-Tribes that choose this option should notify ADOT of their selection preferably at the time of application, but must submit to ADOT a transfer request upon notice of award.
+Tribes that choose this option must notify ADOT of their selection at the time of preliminary award and must submit to ADOT a transfer request.